-- a) The superficial radial nerve provides sensation to the nail beds of the radial 2 fingers. - b) The ulnar nerve enters the palm lateral to the pisiform bone and then passes the medial aspect of the hook of the hamate. - c) The intrinsic muscles of the hand, and the lumbricals in particular, play a key role in preventing hyperextension at the MP joint. - d) The tendons of flexor digitorum superficialis split into medial and lateral slips that insert onto the base of the proximal phalanges. - e) The origin of abductor digiti minimi is shared with the insertion of flexor carpi ulnaris. - f) The anterior interosseous nerve, after providing motor innervation to pronator quadratus, continues into the hand and supplies sensation to the joints of the wrist.
+- a) The superficial radial nerve provides sensation to the nail beds of the medial two fingers. - b) The ulnar nerve enters the palm medial to the pisiform bone and then passes the medial aspect of the hook of the hamate. - c) The interosseous and the lumbrical muscles limit hyperextension at the MP joint. - d) The tendons of flexor digitorum superficialis split into medial and lateral slips that insert onto the base of the proximal phalanges. - e) The origin of abductor digiti minimi is shared with the insertion of flexor carpi ulnaris. - f) The anterior interosseous nerve, after providing motor innervation to pronator quadratus, continues into the hand and supplies sensation to the joints of the wrist.